How to Get a Library Card

 Every student enrolled in Marion Unit 2 is eligible for a free Marion Carnegie Library card, even if they live outside city limits.
 Students should bring proof of current enrollment (like a Student ID or current year’s enrollment email) and a parent or guardian to the library to sign up.
-Student cards are valid for 1 year.
-To renew it, simply bring proof of current enrollment back to the library with a parent or guardian.
+Student cards expire on July 31 following the current school year.
+To renew the card, simply bring proof of current enrollment back to the library with a parent or guardian.

 MARION UNIT 2 EDUCATOR CARD